-"Do you think he feels happy when he has growled at you?" she asked.
-"He suffers.
-And sometimes, you can also be so annoying you can upset Buddh Amitabh (बुद्ध अमिताभ)."
+"Do you think he feels happy when he has growled at you?" she asked him.
+"He suffers too."

-"In his book Being Peace, Thay tells the story of a woman who practiced reciting Buddh Amitabh's name daily for 10 minutes to awaken the Buddha in her and get peace.
-All of us have the same potential as Buddhas to awaken, and some people chant to touch the Buddh in themselves."
+"In his book Being Peace, Thay tells the story of a woman who practiced reciting Buddh Amitabh's name daily for 10 minutes, to awaken the Buddha in herself and attain peace.
+All of us have the same potential as the Buddhas, to awaken, and some people chant to touch the Buddh in themselves."

 "Who is Thay?" asked Hosh.

-"Thich Nhat Hanh is a famous Vietnamese Zen master, affectionately called Thay.
-Thay also means Teacher or Master in Vietnamese.
-He is over 70 years old and is probably the second most influential Buddhist monk living on earth at the moment."
+"Thich Nhat Hanh, a famous Vietnamese Zen master, who is affectionately called Thay.
+Thay also means Teacher, or Master, in Vietnamese.
+He is over 70 years old, and is probably the second most influential Buddhist monk living on this planet at the moment."

 "Who's the first?" asked Hosh.